 The Inuits and ancient Chinese can take credit for inventing sunglasses.
 In the 12th century, Chinese sunglasses were made from panes of smoky quartz used to dim the light.
 Inuits used walrus ivory to create goggles with small slits to peer through.
 Sunglasses similar to what we wear today can be traced back to 18th century English optician James Ayscough, who originally created spectacles with tinted lenses, which he thought could improve vision.

 One of the first concepts of sunglasses dates to the 12th century, when court figures in China wore sunglasses with smoky quartz lenses in order to hide their facial expressions.
 In doing so, the judges could give the illusion of non-responsiveness to the testimonies, thereby concealing their decision until the final verdict.
+Today, instead of concealing face shape, wearers find shades to flatter their face shape, even when they're still aiming for expression-obscuring mystery.

 The first sunglasses made for the public came to light in the 18th century, when English designer and inventor James Ayscough created eyeglasses with blue or green tints.
 Ayscough believed that the tint could improve vision, and he sold the shades for public use.
 Though his intention wasn't to block the sun, his invention was another building block in the history of sunglass design.